dedihartono801/go-clean-architecture-v2/README.md

      - `http/`: This folder contains the HTTP-specific code.
 For example, `user_handler.go` could define the HTTP handlers for user-related endpoints.

 3. `pkg/`: This folder contains shared packages or utilities that can be used by different parts of the application.
-For example, `customstatus/status.go` could define a logger package used throughout the application.
+For example, `customstatus/status.go` could define a custom status code and message package used throughout the application.

    - `config/`: This folder holds configuration-related code.
 For example, `config.go` could define functions or methods for loading application configuration.